Alandurx/Alandurx/README.md

 - 👋 Hi, I’m @Alandurx
-- 👀 I’m interested in Tarkovsky
+- 👀 I’m interested in Cinema
-- 🌱 I’m currently learning pentesting
+- 🌱 I’m currently learning stuff
-- 💞️ I’m looking to collaborate on Tux

 <!---
 Alandurx/Alandurx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.